sapienzaio/mlf-book/_sources/reinforcement-learning.md

 In this chapter, an *adaptive* agent is one that, having committed to a decision, obtain a reward (or punishment) based on this decision, and update its behaviour based on the reward.
 In this chapter, we study agents whose goal is to maximise their expected future returns.
-This mode of behaviour is called sequential decision making and a the class of algorithms to tackle them is called  reinforcement learning {cite}`sutton2018reinforcement`.
+This mode of behaviour is called sequential decision making and one class of algorithms to create agents that behave in this way is called *reinforcement learning* (RL).
+{cite}`sutton2018reinforcement`.

 +++